Five Towns: Education

 There are two school districts in the Five Towns, the Lawrence Public Schools (District 15) and the Hewlett-Woodmere School District (District 14).
 Roughly speaking, the Lawrence school district contains all of Lawrence, Cedarhurst and Inwood, and parts of Woodmere, North Woodmere, and Woodsburgh, while the Hewlett-Woodmere district contains all of Hewlett and part of Woodmere and extends partly into the neighboring villages of Lynbrook and Valley Stream (North Woodmere and Gibson in particular).

 In addition, there are many private schools in the Five Towns.
 Among them are the independent school, Lawrence Woodmere Academy, and Jewish schools, Hebrew Academy of the Five Towns and Rockaway (HAFTR), Hebrew Academy of Long Beach (HALB), and Yeshiva of South Shore.

 Five Towns College

 Although Lawrence was planned to be the location for Five Towns College, the original site was no longer available by the time the school received its charter in 1972.
 The college is currently located in Dix Hills, Suffolk County.
 Other than the proposed original site, the school never had a physical connection to the Five Towns.

+Jewish community

+By the 1980s, the Five Towns had developed a large Jewish community.
+The UJA-Federation of New York estimated that 35,000 Jews lived in the area, out of a total of 47,048 counted in the 1980 census, with a growing number of Orthodox Jews.
+By 2010, the Five Towns hosts 53 orthodox synagogues.
+And a number of Jewish private schools, and kosher restaurants.
+The Orthodox community had become so large that many incoming Orthodox families chose to move to adjoining areas like Far Rockaway and North Woodmere.